sohailokzz/animations_in_flutter/README.md

-# Animation In Flutter
+# Animations In Flutter

-A new Flutter project with planty of example of Animation In Flutter.
+A new Flutter project with planty of example of Animations In Flutter.

 ## Hero Animation